kelj0/Man-C/README.md

 for (nc = 0; gechar() != EOF; ++nc)
     ; // we need to add empty body in cause we do all calculations in for (isolated ; is called null sattement) printf("%d\n", nc);

+// the "infinite" for loop, presumably to be broken by other means such as a break or return for(;;){
+    // ..
+}
 ```

 ##### Arrays<a name="arrays"></a>